calvindavis1/ELK/ELK-STACK.md

 - The playbookfiles are Elk_YML.yml, Docker_YML.yml, and MetricBeat_YML.yml and they need to be copied to /etc/ansible/roles

 - You will need to update the /etc/ansible/host file to include the IP addresses of the servers you would like to configure.
 Edit the /ect/ansible/host file and add the public IP's of the servers you would like to configure the ELK server on and the public IP's of the servers you would like to install FileBeat or MetricBeat on.

-- _Which URL do you navigate to in order to check that the ELK server is running?

 To check to see whether or not the ELK server is running, navigate to you internet browser and go to the following address: